nshalman/smartos-image-server/README.txt

 structure:
 smartos-image-server/
 	server.js
+	config.json
 	<uuid>/
 		manifest.json
 		<zfs-stream-file>.<extension>

-There is almost no error checking,
+There is some basic error checking, but it could probably be improved.
-Incorrectly formatted manifest files might bring down the server.
 Patches Welcome!!

 To install in a SmartOS Zone: